 Inquirer A person in the early stages of vocational discernment prior to initial interview.
 Meeting with the Bishop.
 Applicant A person who has completed or is completing parish discernment ministry and has been invited by the Bishop to submit an application.
-Candidate A person who has been approved for candidacy with the Diocese of Niagara by the Candidates' Committee and the Bishop.
+Candidate A person who has been approved for candidacy with the Diocese of Niagara by the Candidates Committee and the Bishop.
 Transitional Deacon A person ordained as a deacon and who intends to become a priest.
 Priest A person who takes part in a distinctive ministry appointed by the Bishop for the spiritual care and leadership of parish communities.

-The requirements for each phase of this process will normally be completed before a person advances to the next stage.
-Before making an application for theological training towards ordained ministry, the person is advised to allow sufficient time for the initial inquiry stage.
-Those interested in ordination in Niagara should contact the Bishop for a meeting early in their discernment process and have a subsequent meeting with the Director of Human Resources, preferably before applying to theological college.
-The Diocese expects to take an ongoing role in the candidate's formation beginning early in the process.
+The requirements for each phase of this process should normally be completed before a person advances to the next stage.
+Before applying for theological training towards ordained ministry, individuals are advised to allow sufficient time for the initial inquiry stage.
+Those interested in ordination in Niagara should contact the Bishop for a meeting early in their discernment process and have a subsequent meeting with the Executive Assistant, preferably before applying to theological college.
+The Diocese expects to play an ongoing role in the candidate's formation from the outset of the process.

-The Diocese may on occasion choose to shorten the candidacy time, e.g., if a candidate has been approved by another diocese or if a candidate has completed/is completing their post-baccalaureate theological training.
+On occasion, the Diocese may choose to shorten the candidacy time, e.g., if a candidate has been approved by another diocese or has completed or is completing post-baccalaureate theological training.